dailypay/dailypay-typescript-sdk/examples/README.md

-# DailyPay.SDK.Typescript Examples
+# @dailypay/sdk-typescript Examples

-This directory contains example scripts demonstrating how to use the DailyPay.SDK.Typescript SDK.
+This directory contains example scripts demonstrating how to use the @dailypay/sdk-typescript SDK.

 ## Prerequisites